dan1-de/ioBroker.anelhut/README.md

     -   Don't forget the port forwarding, if you like to use this adapter with a docker environment:
         -   77:77/udp #port forwarding first anel device
         -   78:78/udp #port forwarding second anel device
+    -   You can find a working docker-compose example for reference in this repository (examples/docker-compose.yml)

 ## Note